 The module concludes with a presentation of the assignment based on the study group work.
 The presentation is performed in the presence of all large class students.
 Subsequent to the presentation, the study group receives teacher response and comments.

-Internal marking, pass/fail
+Marking and evaluation: Internal marking, pass/fail